wangren09/wangren09.github.io/_pages/about.md

     <h2>Recent Activities</h2>
     <hr>
     <ul>
+      <li><strong>09/2025</strong> Our paper DREAM-GNN: Dual-route embedding-aware graph neural networks for drug repositioning was accepted by Briefings in Bioinformatics.
+Congrats to Yanlong!</li>
       <li><strong>09/2025</strong> Paul (High school student under my supervision, sophomore at IMSA) developed engaging educational websites focused on 1.
 Jailbreak attacks/defenses on LLMs (<a href="https://overcooked-grizzled-dolphin.anvil.app">"Website on Jailbreaks"</a>); 2.
 Neural network adversarial/backdoor robustness (<a href="https://slippery-possible-blood.anvil.app/">"Website on adversarial attacks and backdoor attacks"</a>) as part of his high school project, specifically designed for high school and university students.</li>
-      <li><strong>09/2025</strong> Our paper on Identifying Backdoored Graphs in Graph Neural Network Training was accepted by the IEEE Transactions on Information Forensics & Security.</li>
+      <li><strong>09/2025</strong> Our paper on Identifying Backdoored Graphs in Graph Neural Network Training was accepted by the IEEE Transactions on Information Forensics & Security.
+Congrats to Jane!</li>
       <li><strong>07/2025</strong> Our paper on Efficient and Robust Continual Graph Learning was accepted by the IEEE Transactions on Signal and Information Processing over Networks.
-Congrads to Ding!</li>
+Congrats to Ding!</li>
       <li><strong>06/2025</strong> Grateful for receiving <strong>funding from the U.S. Department of Energy (DOE)</strong> for the 2MC (Midwest Center for Microgrid Cybersecurity) project!</li>
       <li><strong>06/2025</strong> I co-organized the <a href="https://midwest-ml.org/2025/">"Midwest Machine Learning Symposium (MMLS) 2025"</a>.</li>
       <li><strong>06/2025</strong> Yingdan's two papers - one on Breaking Machine Unlearning Weight Entanglement and the other on Rethinking Evaluation Metrics for Machine Unlearning have been accepted to ICML 2025 Workshop on Machine Unlearning for
 Generative AI.
 Congratulations, Yingdan!</li>
       <li><strong>05/2025</strong> Xu's paper on Optimizing Robustness and Accuracy in Mixture of Experts: A Dual-Model Approach is accepted to ICML 2025.
 Congratulations, Xu!</li>
       <li><strong>05/2025</strong> I co-organized the <a href="https://www.ideal-institute.org/2025/03/07/efficient-machine-learning-and-optimization/">"Workshop on Efficient Machine Learning and Optimization"</a>.</li>
       <li><strong>02/2025</strong> Our paper Prediction Shift Uncertainty Unlocks Backdoor Detection was accepted by CVPR 2025.
-Congrads to Wei!</li>
+Congrats to Wei!</li>
       <li><strong>02/2025</strong> Our paper on Purification Of Contaminated Convolutional Neural Networks Via Robust Recovery was accepted by the IEEE Journal of Selected Topics in Signal Processing.
-Congrads to Hanxiao and Zeyu!</li>
+Congrats to Hanxiao and Zeyu!</li>
       <!---<li><strong>02/2025</strong> Paul (High school student under my supervision, sophomore at IMSA) developed an engaging educational website focused on neural network robustness as part of his high school project, specifically designed for high school and university students.
 You can try it out <a href="https://slippery-possible-blood.anvil.app/">"here"</a>.</li>--->
       <li><strong>02/2025</strong> Our paper on Revisiting Mode Connectivity in Neural Networks with Bezier Surface was accepted by ICLR 2025.
-Congrads to Jie!</li>
+Congrats to Jie!</li>
       <li><strong>02/2025</strong> I will serve as the local arrangements chair of <a href="https://ieeemass2025.github.io/ieeemass2025/">"The 22nd IEEE International Conference on
 Mobile Ad-Hoc and Smart Systems (MASS 2025, IEEE Computer Society)"</a>, which will be held on Oct.6-8 in Chicago.</li>
       <li><strong>01/2025</strong> Our paper on Heterogeneous Entity Representation for Medicinal Synergy Prediction was accepted by the Bioinformatics.</li>